wizdmio/wizdm/apps/wizdm/src/assets/docs/en/animate.md

 }
 ```

-* `root`: An optional element which bounding rectanlge will be used as the animation view.
+* `root?: Element` - An optional element which bounding rectanlge will be used as the animation view.
 When undefined or null, the overall viewport will be used.
-* `left`: An offset, expressed in **pixels**, to shrink the triggering area from the left with.
+* `left?: number` - An offset, expressed in **pixels**, to shrink the triggering area from the left with.
 This value overrides the global `offsetLeft` value.
-* `top`: An offset, expressed in **pixels**, to shrink the triggering area from the top with.
+* `top?: number` - An offset, expressed in **pixels**, to shrink the triggering area from the top with.
 This value overrides the global `offsetTop` value.
-* `right`: An offset, expressed in **pixels**, to shrink the triggering area from the right with.
+* `right?: number` - An offset, expressed in **pixels**, to shrink the triggering area from the right with.
 This value overrides the global `offsetRight` value.
-* `bottom`: An offset, expressed in **pixels**, to shrink the triggering area from the bottom with.
+* `bottom?: number` - An offset, expressed in **pixels**, to shrink the triggering area from the bottom with.
 This value overrides the global `offsetBottom` value.

 ---